Adaptive Hyperbolic Kernels: Modulated Embedding in de Branges-Rovnyak Spaces: Experiments

 \subsubsection{Experimental Results}

-Our comparison methods include both kernel-based methods (which adopt different kernels under a unified framework) and other few-shot learning approaches (which follow different learning paradigms).
-Table \ref{tab:zeroshot} shows that AHRad achieves the best performance among all compared methods on CUB, AWA1 and AWA2 datasets, surpassing the second-best method by 0.4\%, 2.0\% and 9.2\% in each case.
-From the above results, it can be observed that our method demonstrates at least comparable competitiveness to other approaches on the CUB dataset, while achieving significantly superior performance compared to the second-best methods on the AWA1 and AWA2 datasets.
-Moreover, our method consistently achieves the highest classification accuracy on unseen datasets, with substantial improvements over the second-best approach, indicating that our kernel significantly enhances the generalization ability to unseen classes of the model.
-Besides, other adaptive hyperbolic kernels also exhibit comparable or superior performance compared to their corresponding curvature-aware hyperbolic counterparts.
+Our comparison includes both kernel-based methods—using different kernels within a unified framework—and other few-shot learning approaches that adopt distinct paradigms.
+As shown in Table \ref{tab:zeroshot}, AHRad attains the best performance on CUB, AWA1, and AWA2, surpassing the second-best method by 0.4\%, 2.0\%, and 9.2\%, respectively.
+These results show that our method is at least competitive on CUB and substantially outperforms the second-best approaches on AWA1 and AWA2.
+Moreover, it consistently yields the highest accuracy on unseen classes, with notable gains over the second-best method, indicating markedly improved generalization.
+In addition, the other adaptive hyperbolic kernels also achieve comparable or superior performance relative to their curvature-aware counterparts.